You are here

 After completing two years of AmeriCorps service with NYCCAH, both as a AmeriCorps State member with the Benefits Access Team and AmeriCorps VISTA member with Cathedral Community Cares, she interned with the organizing department of the New York Hotel Trades Council and is currently a graduate student at the School of Public Affairs at Baruch College.
 She completed a dual degree in Communication and Economics from Rutgers University in 2009.

-George Spira is currently the Director of Finance and Administration for the Coalition.
+George Spira is currently the Senior Accountant for the Coalition.
 He coordinates NYCCAH's administrative, financial, and office support work, processing a range of financial reports for federal, state and city offices.
 George also oversees the Coalition's operating budget and billing for various grants.

 Prior to his work with the Coalition, George spent over thirty years in the finance sector.
-He has worked on various projects for the Food Bank for New York City as well as St. Bartholomew’s Episcopal Church-Community Ministry, and is an active member of United Jewish Appeal’s Commission on the Jewish People.
+He has worked on various projects for the Food Bank for New York City as well as St. Bartholomew’s Episcopal Church-Community Ministry.

 Vanna is a Benefits Outreach Worker for the New York City Hunger Free Communities Consortium project.
 Vanna began working at NYCCAH as the AmeriCorps Client Advocate for the Benefits Access team.
 Now as a Benefits Outreach Worker, she pre-screens clients for food stamp eligibility and works with partner agencies in the Bronx and Northern Manhattan.
 Before coming to NYCCAH, Vanna worked at Cathedral Community Cares in the AmeriCrops program and served as the Volunteer Manager.